Epigenetics in insects: Development

 DNA methylation plays a major role in honeybee caste and subcaste development.
 In honeybees there are two different castes which are workers and queens.
 They are genetically the same, but show morphological, physiological and behavioral differences.
 Among the worker caste there are two subcastes, which are nurses and foragers.
 Which subcaste a worker bee belongs to depends on its age.
 The DNA methylation pattern in queens and workers, and between nurses and foragers is different.
 DNA methylation also increases in worker larvae with age, especially in coding regions and CpG islands.
 If DNA methyltransferase 3 is silenced in honeybee larvae they develop into queens, whereas they otherwise would develop into workers.

 Associative learning

 Using the DNA methyltransferase inhibitor zebularine, the role of DNA methyltransferases during learning and memory formation has been studied.
 If DNA methyltransferases are inhibited during an associative learning paradigm, in which the bee is trained to associate an odour with a food reward, the odour specific associative long-term memory of bees is impaired, as well as their extinction memory.
 Short-term memory formation and acquisition are not affected by DNA methyltransferase inhibition.

 In fruitflies

 The fruitfly D. melanogaster possess just one DNA methyltransferase, which is Dnmt 2-like.
 Dnmt 2 is not known to methylate DNA in mammals.
 In Drosophila however a knock down of Dnmt 2-like protein is sufficient to deplete DNA methylation completely and an overexpression of Dnmt 2 causes hypermethylation of the DNA.
-However, lines deficient for Dnmt 2 retain genomic methylation, implying the presence of a novel methyltransferase.